Promotion of Women's Participation and Advancement

 Targets and action plans

-In April 2021, we started our Phase two action plan for promoting participation and advancement by women.
-We set numerical targets to be achieved by FY2026 including at least 5% ratio of women managers*3.
+In April 2021, we started our Phase Two Action Plan for promoting participation and advancement by women.
+We set numerical targets to be achieved by FY2026 including at least 5% ratio of women managerial staff*3.
 To meet these targets, we are advancing an initiative to increase the ratio of women among recent graduate hires on the global career track to 40%.
-In FY2023, our ratio of women managers was 4.7% and the ratio of women among recent graduates hires on the global career track was 35%.
+In FY2024, our ratio of women managerial staff was 5.5% and the ratio of women among recent graduates hires on the global career track was 35%.

 In addition, we introduced a new Career Development Support Program for women employees who are currently on the regional career track*4.
 Participants meet with their supervisor over a period of three years to discuss a career development cultivation plan that incorporates a formal schedule for the acquisition of specialist technical know-how and other knowledge, for example through on-the-job training, as well as self-development, etc., with an implementation cycle that includes an annual progress report and refresher training.